galantelab/reboot/docs/README.md

       | clin variable 2 | coefficient value | hazard.ratio value | log.rank.pvalue value | low.high.samples value | median.survival.low value | median.survival.low value | prognosis value|
       | ... | ... | ... | ... | ... | ... | ... | ... |

-      Plots returned for this mode are: frequency plot for the bootstrap procedure, a forest plot for all clinical variables considered, the Kaplan Meyer plot and the proportionous hazard assumption plot metioned in the univariate mode.
+      Plots returned for this mode are: frequency plot for the bootstrap procedure, a forest plot for all clinical variables considered, a Kaplan Meyer plot and a proportionous hazard assumption plot metioned in the univariate mode.

    #### ROC curve